X-DE1/combine_slabs/readme.md

 ### ContentDB

 * Content > Browse Online Content
-* Search for "Comboblock Plus"
+* Search for "Combine Slabs"
 * Click Install

 ### Manually

-- Unzip the archive, rename the folder to `comboblock_plus` and place it in `.../minetest/mods/`
+- Unzip the archive, rename the folder to `combine_slabs` and place it in `.../minetest/mods/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/mods/`.